Partnerships for Healthy Neighborhoods (P4HN)

 Partnerships for Healthy Neighborhoods works with residents and community organizations to create neighborhood changes that improve quality of life and support the health and safety of babies and children.

 Research shows that neighborhoods that provide healthy, safe, and nurturing environments for children – where families are supported and children are encouraged to learn at an early age – produce children who grow into healthy, successful adults.

 Public Health identified areas in Clark County where children are more at-risk.
 We then interviewed neighbors and community leaders in these areas to learn about community needs and assets.
 On the basis of these conversations, we selected the following area of central Vancouver to focus our partnership efforts:

 Current neighborhood activities supporting family health.

 There are many things that neighborhoods can do to improve health.
 Here are some of the activities we are involved with:

-Faith-based coffee – Monthly meeting of faith-based organizations and other community partners working collectively to improve health and safety of children and families
+Faith-Based Coffee – Monthly meeting of faith-based organizations and other community partners working collectively to improve the health and safety of children and families.

 Community cafes – Bringing neighbors together for meaningful conversations that lead to community changes that improve the health and safety of residents.

 Healthy neighborhood stores – Working with neighborhood stores to bring healthier options to residents.
 Eight neighborhood stores now sell fresh fruits and vegetables, low fat dairy foods, whole grain cereals and breads, and healthier snack options.